ArweaveTeam/SmartWeave/README.md

 The rules are simple:

-- Your entire contract file will be executed as a script when the contract is invoked.
+- Your entire contract file will be executed by the local javascript execution environment as a script when the contract is invoked.
-- The current state of the contract is found in the `state` variable.
+- The current state of the contract is found in the `state` variable upon invocation.
 The value found in the `state` variable after the contract has executed will be written to the Arweave so that it can be imported in the next contract run.
 The value of the variable should be a string.
 - The input to the current contract execution is found in the `input` variable, as a string.
 - The address of the wallet that is invoking the contract can be found in the